 How Do New Entrants Affect a Business and an Entire Industry?
 What Will Happen if Many New Businesses Enter an Industry or Market?

-Porter explained that new entrants or new businesses entering an industry or market can pressure existing businesses to reexamine their costs, the prices of their goods or services, their rate of investment, and other business strategies and tactics.
+Porter explained that new entrants or new businesses entering an industry or market can pressure existing businesses to reexamine their costs, the prices of their goods or services, their rate of investment, the features and benefits of their products, and other strategies and tactics.

 New entrants affect a business by heightening the level of competition which could lead to a more intense competitive rivalry.
 It also affects a particular industry by increasing the bargaining power of customers and the bargaining power of suppliers.